 No matter how neat your family of eaters, there is bound to be a grease spot or oil stain now and then.
 These little reminders of family life needn't become a permanent memory on your clothes, however.

 These grease stain removal tips can get your clothes looking fresh and clean again in no time.

 Grease stain removal on clothes can be tackled the same way you would wash a sink full of greasy dishes - with dish soap.

-Because it's designed to break up surface grease and allow it to rinse away, it's uniquely qualified to do the same for clothes.
+Because dish soap is designed to break up surface grease and allow it to rinse away, it's uniquely qualified for grease stain removal on clothes.

 To use laundry detergent for grease stain removal, rub a few drops of liquid laundry detergent into the stain, and let the detergent do its work for 3-5 minutes